-HSC ASSESSMENT PROCEDURES 2019/2020 6 1.
-GUIDELINES ON THE NUMBER AND TYPES OF TASKS BEING USED 8 1.1 Minimum number of tasks for each course 8 1.2 Types of Assessment Tasks 2.
+HSC ASSESSMENT PROCEDURES 2021/2022 6 1.
+GUIDELINES ON THE NUMBER AND TYPES OF TASKS BEING USED 8 1.1 Minimum number of tasks for each course 1.2 Types of Assessment Tasks 8 2.
 PROCEDURES TO ENSURE STUDENTS ARE INFORMED IN WRITING OF THEIR ASSESSMENT SCHEDULES 9 2.1 Procedures to plan the scheduling of tasks in a coordinated way 9 2.2 Informing students and parents about tasks 9 3.
-PROCEDURES RELATING TO THE ADMINISTRATION OF TASKS 3.1 Providing adequate notice for tasks 9 3.2 Signing for receipt and submission of tasks 9 3.3 Students absent from school when assessment information is given out 9 3.4 Submission of tasks 3.5 Teacher absence on the day of a task 10 3.6 Students who hand in work late or are absent 10 3.7 Parent notification of incomplete tasks or failure to submit tasks 11 3.8 Prolonged absence 3.9 Occasions where estimates are given or substitute tasks are administered 3.10 Occasions when zero marks are awarded 3.11 Special / Disability provision in examinations 3.12 More than one class following the same course 3.13 Tasks due across more than one date 3.14 Students undertaking VET work placement 3.15 Technical failure 3.16 Practical submissions 4.
-Procedures relating to malpractice 4.1 Malpractice 4.2 Malpractice and the HSC 4.3 Procedures for dealing with malpractice in tasks 4.4 Procedures for dealing with malpractice in examinations 4.5 Strategies for preventing malpractice 4.6 Strategies for preventing malpractice in work completed out of class time 5.
-GUIDELINES FOR MAINTAINING SECURE RECORDS OF ALL MARKS AWARDED FOR ASSESSMENT TASKS AND ENSURING THE SECURITY WORKS 5.2 Procedures used for recording assessment marks for school records 5.3 Procedures for ensuring security of major works 6.
-PROCEDURES FOR PROVIDING ASSESSMENT MARKS FOR STUDENTS WHO: 6.1 Procedures for students who enter the HSC course after the commencement of the HSC program 7.
-PROCEDURES FOR DEALING WITH THE ASSESSMENT OF ACCELERANTS AND ACCUMULANTS 7.1 Procedures for accommodation of accelerants 7.2 Procedure for accommodation of accumulants 8.
-RECOGNITION OF PRIOR LEARNING 8.1 VET Recognition of Prior Learning 9.
-AWARDING MARKS FOR AN ASSESSMENT TASK AND PROVIDING FEEDBACK TO STUDENTS ON THEIR PERFORMANCE IN TASKS AND TO 9.1 Awarding marks for an assessment task 9.2 Explicit marks and feedback included in written assessment task notification 9.3 Feedback given to student on assessment tasks 17 9.4 Reporting progress 17 9.5 Procedures for distributing Assessment Rank Order Advice at the end of the HSC Examinations 17 9.6 Procedures for adjusting marks for final grades 9.7 Vocational (VET) courses studied at school in the HSC 17
+PROCEDURES RELATING TO THE ADMINISTRATION OF TASKS 3.1 Providing adequate notice for tasks 3.2 Signing for receipt and submission of tasks 9 3.3 Students absent from school when assessment information is given out 3.4 Submission of tasks 10 3.5 Teacher absence on the day of a task 3.6 Students who hand in work late or are absent 3.7 Parent notification of incomplete tasks or failure to submit tasks 11 3.8 Prolonged absence and extenuating circumstances 3.9 Occasions where estimates are given or substitute tasks are administered 3.10 Occasions when zero marks are awarded 3.11 Special / Disability provision in examinations 3.12 More than one class following the same course 3.13 Tasks due across more than one date 3.14 Students undertaking VET work placement 3.15 Technical failure 3.16 Practical submissions 4.
+PROCEDURES RELATING TO MALPRACTICE 13 4.1 Malpractice 13 4.2 Malpractice and the HSC 13 4.3 Procedures for dealing with malpractice in tasks 4.4 Procedures for dealing with malpractice in examinations 4.5 Strategies for preventing malpractice 4.6 Strategies for preventing malpractice in work completed out of class time 5.
+GUIDELINES FOR MAINTAINING SECURE RECORDS OF ALL MARKS AWARDED FOR ASSESSMENT TASKS AND ENSURING THE SECURIT TY OF MAJOR WORKS 15 5.1 Procedures used for recording assessment marks by the Teacher 15 5.2 Procedures used for recording assessment marks for school records 15 5.3 Procedures for ensuring security of major works 6.
+PROCEDURES FOR PROVIDING ASSESSMENT MARKS FOR STUDENTS WHO: 15 6.1 Procedures for students who enter the HSC course after the commencement of the HSC program 15 7.
+PROCEDURES FOR DEALING WITH THE ASSESSMENT OF ACCELERANTS AND ACCUMULANTS 7.1 Procedures for accommodation of accelerants 15 7.2 Procedure for accommodation of accumulants 16 8.
+RECOGNITION OF PRIOR LEARNING 8.1 VET Recognition of Prior Learning 16 9.
+AWARDING MARKS FOR AN ASSESSMENT TASK AND PROVIDING FEEDBACK TO STUDENTS ON THEIR PERFORMANCE IN TASKS AND 9.1 Awarding marks for an assessment task 9.2 Explicit marks and feedback included in written assessment task notification 9.3 Feedback given to student on assessment tasks 9.4 Reporting progress 9.5 Procedures for distributing Assessment Rank Order Advice at the end of the HSC Examinations 9.6 Procedures for adjusting marks for final grades 9.7 Vocational (VET) courses studied at school in the HSC 17